 After the attack, I myself, my family in Japan as well as my host family were confused and scared.
 But it didn’t take long for such feelings to be settled and they didn’t affect our daily lives much.
 My host family didn’t talk about it much either.
-I suppose that they tried not to so that I won’t feel unsecured.
+I suppose that they tried not to so that I won’t feel unsafe.

 Though we didn’t talk much about it, I remember listening to some music on radio related to the terrorist attacks almost every day from a while later of the incident to the last day of my stay in Houston.
 Apparently they were the songs that became popular because of 911.
 These were the hits of that very specific year and they are the very special songs which remind me of my days in Houston.
 So now, please let me share some of them.

-The first one is “One More Day” by Diamond Rio.
+The first song is “One More Day” by Diamond Rio.
 Back in 2001 I was too young to find it touching.
-16 years later, listening it with my love one, I find it not only touching but also heart-breaking.
+16 years later, listening to it with my love one, I find it not only touching but also heart-breaking.
 Every time I hear the song, it makes me realize how blessed I am to be with the one who I wish to be with.

-The last one is “What’s Going On” by Marvin Gaye.
-The song was covered and recorded by a group of popular artists from a variety of genres in 2001.
+The last piece is “What’s Going On” by Marvin Gaye.
+The song was covered and recorded by a group of popular artists from a variety of music genres in 2001.
 My husband admires Marvin Gaye and this is one of his favorite songs.
 Though it is not my memorial song from 2001, I’d like to share it here too with my wishes for a peaceful world.

 Please leave a comment below or send me a message though contact page.